-What Is Dialectical Behavior Therapy or DBT for Teens?
+What Is Teen Dialectical Behavior Therapy?

 DBT for teens is a structured therapeutic approach designed to help adolescents understand their emotions, build coping skills, and replace harmful behaviors with healthier responses.
 It gives teens practical tools they can use in daily life while also supporting long-term emotional growth.